 With the threat to these issues and workers in the times of COVID-19, we continue to collaborate to make sure that philanthropy is doing its part in Canada.
 We’ve committed to supporting our grant partners and the nonprofit sector through this crisis, in collaboration with major funder networks and GIVE5.

-Reach out by e-mail to Atkinson’s Director of Strategy and Learning Pat Thompson for more details about how we size up the potential, value and impact of our philanthropic strategies.
+Reach out by e-mail to Atkinson’s Director of Strategy, Communications and Learning Pat Thompson for more details about how we size up the potential, value and impact of our philanthropic strategies.

-We’ve come to Atkinson from the academy, journalism, labour, business, government and the wider community.
+We’ve come to Atkinson from the academy, journalism, labour, business, government, health care, and the wider community.
 What we share is a commitment to the Atkinson Principles and the Foundation’s mission and values.
 Currently, Amy Tong chairs the Board of Directors.
 Colette Murphy has been Atkinson’s Chief Executive Officer since 2012.